-System Management
+System Administration

-This chapter introduces some of the system management features of the Tru64 UNIX operating system.
-The following topics are discussed:
+This chapter introduces some of the system administration features of the Tru64 UNIX operating system.
+The first section provides an overview of the utilities and other system components available to system administrators (Section 2.1).
+This is followed by discussions of the following topics:

-- Installing the operating system and its optional subsets (Section 2.1) - Configuring your system (Section 2.2) - Managing your storage devices with the Logical Storage Manager (Section 2.3) - Managing your system using the SysMan Menu suite of graphical applications (Section 2.4) - Monitoring and managing systems and events (Section 2.5) - Managing your hardware with the hwmgr utility and the Dynamic Device Recognition framework (Section 2.6) - Loading subsystems dynamically (Section 2.7) - Changing kernel attributes dynamically (Section 2.8) - Using dataless management services (Section 2.9)
+- Installing the operating system and its optional subsets.
+(Section 2.2) - Configuring your system.
+(Section 2.3) - Expanding your data-storage options with the Logical Storage Manager (LSM).
+(Section 2.4) - Managing and monitoring your system using Tru64 UNIX utilities.
+(Section 2.5) - Loading subsystems dynamically.
+(Section 2.7) - Changing kernel attributes dynamically.
+(Section 2.8) - Using the Dynamic Device Recognition framework.
+(Section 2.9) - Using dataless management services.
+(Section 2.10) - Using bootable tape.
+(Section 2.11)